pnnl/ConStrain/design/brick_compliance_doc.md

     - **Returns**: `list` of `str` including available verification library item names from a brick instance.

 - [X] `query_verification_case_datapoints(`_verification_item_lib_name: [str, list[str]]_`, `_energyplus_naming_assembly:bool = False_`)`
-Query datapoints required for given verification item lib.
+Query datapoints required for given verification item lib(s).
     - **Parameters**
         - **verification_item_lib_name**: `str` or `list` of `str` verification item library to be quried.
 If only one verification item library is quried, one `str` argument type is paased.
 If multiple verification item libraries are queried, `list` of `str` argument type is passed.
         - **energyplus_naming_assembly**: `bool` (default: False) whether to convert the queried datapoints' name to EnergyPlus style variable name.